-Associated and its member-owners' integrated, high-voltage transmission system is a key resource for ensuring affordable, reliable power for members.
+Associated and its six member-owners' integrated, high-voltage transmission system is a key resource for ensuring affordable, reliable power for members.

 Building transmission facilities